angelaz/asaquilt/shelves1and2.md

 <h2>Conclusion</h2>

 It took me an hour to finish shelf #2, 1h15 minutes to make shelf #1, and another ~30 minutes to attach them.

-This sums to 2h45 for this step.
+**Total time:** 2h45.